malteklaes/task_on_RLOps_LLM_RL-architecture/README.md

-# Task on RLOps and LLM for automation of RL-architecture2 and non-fct requirements architecture
+# Task on RLOps and LLM for automation of RL-architecture and non-fct requirements architecture

 > procedure to solve the task